Use University of Delaware's self-service systems to manage your financial aid award. You have applied for financial aid. What are the next steps?

 Manage UD1 Flex account

 Each student has the option of utilizing a UD1 Flex account, which is linked to a student's Student ID Card.
 Flex is a declining balance account hat can be used in place of cash all around campus.
 A student can manage their Flex account through UDSIS by viewing the options available under "UD1 Flex" listed under the Finances tab.
 You can add funds to your Flex account through My Finances.
 Instructions on making a payment are listed below in the "Using My Finances" section.

 Students have the option of setting up a payment plan for a $50 fee per term.
 This will allow the bill to be spread across 4 equal payments, starting in August for the Fall term, and January for the Spring term.
 You can set up a payment plan through My Finances by viewing "Make a payment on account" on the left side of the Overview screen.
 The payment plan option will be given on the last screen as you complete the payment process.

 Making a payment

 Students can make a payment through their My Finances account, as well as parents who have been granted e-bill access through the UDSIS system.
-This can be completed by viewing "Make a payment on account" on the left side of any screen in My Finances, listed under "Payment Options."
-Students and parents have the option to pay with MasterCard, American Express and Discover, with an additional 2.75% service charge administered by the payment processing company.
+This can be completed by viewing "Make a payment on account" on the left side of any screen in My Finances, listed under "Payment Options".
+Students and parents have the option to pay with VISA, MasterCard, American Express and Discover, with an additional 2.75% service charge administered by the payment processing company.
 An electronic check can also be used, free of charge, needing only a bank routing number and bank account number.